DC Studios: Formation of DC Studios and new leadership (since 2022)

-In February 2024, Gunn and Safran worked with WBD corporate siblings to acquire the Christopher Reeve documentary Super/Man: The Christopher Reeve Story (2024).
+In February 2024, Gunn and Safran worked with WBD corporate siblings to acquire Super/Man: The Christopher Reeve Story (2024), a documentary film about Superman actor Christopher Reeve.
 This is the first film to be released under the DC Studios banner, while The Penguin (2024) is the first DC Studios production and the first series to be released under that banner.
 In June 2024, DC Studios and Warner Bros.
 Animation were revealed to be developing an animated television series focused on the character Jaime Reyes / Blue Beetle for the DCU that would follow after the events of the DCEU film Blue Beetle (2023).
 At San Diego Comic-Con in July, Gunn unveiled the official logo for DC Studios as an updated version of the 1977 "DC Bullet" logo designed by Milton Glaser, alongside an animated introduction sequence featuring Superman, in a recreation of the back cover of Superman #1 (1939) designed by Warner Bros.
 Animation.
-The updated logo was also being used for DC Comics and its affiliated units, but was not used for some earlier projects that DC Studios had inherited, namely The Penguin and the animated series Harley Quinn (2019–present), because they were not as involved in those.
+The updated logo was also being used for DC Comics and its affiliated units, but was not used for some earlier projects that DC Studios had inherited, namely The Penguin and the animated series Harley Quinn (2019–2025), because they were not as involved in those.
 A slightly different DC Studios logo animation is used for the end credits on The Penguin, while a separate logo and opening animation are set to be used for future projects released under the "DC Elseworlds" banner.